Baudoin Kanda

-Baudoin Tshitungi Dieudonne Kanda (born 17 April 1993) is a Romanian footballer of Congolese descent who plays as a midfielder for Dunărea Călărași.
+Baudoin Tshitungi Dieudonne Kanda (born 17 April 1993) is a Romanian footballer who plays as a midfielder for Dunărea Călărași.

 Personal life

 Kanda is of Congolese descent through his father who is a medical doctor at the Vitan Polyclinic.
 In 2008 when he was 15 years old, he was called up by coach Florin Cheran at Romania's under-15 national team, making him the first black Romanian footballer that represented the country internationally, regardless the age category.